MartinFen/Graph-theory-neo4j-timetable-graphDB/README.md

 | Student groups | This node will contain info on the student groups of an course |
 | Modules | This node will contain info on the modules of a course |

-### Properties
+#### Properties

-### Relationships
+#### Relationships

-### Labels
+#### Labels

-### Aggregate functions
+#### Aggregate functions

-### Neo4j
+#### Neo4j

 - talk about neo4j

-### Cypher
+#### Cypher

 - talk about cypher(What the hell is it and what does it do)

 ## Implementation

-### Data extraction
+#### Data extraction

-### Data Implementation
+#### Data Implementation

-### Cypher Queries
+#### Cypher Queries

 > There are queries I used to search the nodes of the database
 > Match n Return n;

 ## Design Decisions (Not implementated but useful)

-Below here are desig ideas that I chose not to go ahead with as they did not suit the project design in this case but are usefull for future projects.
+Below here are design ideas that I chose not to go ahead with as they did not suit the project design in this case but are useful for future projects.

-### Graphaware / Timetree library
+#### Graphaware framework / Timetree library

-The graphaware(insert link to website here) framework is a useful one that works with neo4j and spring(Java) which also uses a REST api.
-It can be used with neo4j by itself to quickly create a tree of nodes and relationships to reperesent date & time as neo4j doesnt have a very good built in way of designing that this also saves you time in having to design a calander.
+The [graphaware](https://graphaware.com/) framework is a useful one that works with neo4j and spring(Java) which also uses a REST api.
+It can be used with neo4j by itself to quickly create a tree of nodes and relationships to reperesent date & time as neo4j doesnt have a very good built in way of designing that and this also saves you time in having to design a calander for a long date range.

 #### How to use

-To enable the framework you need to [download the jar](https://graphaware.com/products/) file put it in the plugin folder of the neo4j install directory
+- To enable the framework you need to [download the jar](https://graphaware.com/products/) file put it in the plugin folder of the neo4j install directory

+>
 > C:\Program Files\Neo4j CE 3.1.2\plugins
+>

-You then need to edit the neo4j.conf file by adding the following line to the file,
+- You then need to edit the neo4j.conf file by adding the following line to the file,

+>
 > dbms.unmanaged_extension_classes=com.graphaware.server=/graphaware
+>

-To use the timetree library you need to [download the jar](https://graphaware.com/products/), do the same as before and put the jar in the plugin folder.
+- To use the timetree library you need to [download the jar](https://graphaware.com/products/), do the same as before and put the jar in the plugin folder.

+>
 > C:\Program Files\Neo4j CE 3.1.2\plugins
+>

-Then restart the neo4j server and log into your db.
+- Then restart the neo4j server and log into your db.

-the next step is to run a query try the following and see that it creates a tree with nodes, relationships and properties for yyyy-mm-dd.
+The next step is to run a query try the following and see that it creates a tree with nodes, relationships and properties for yyyy-mm-dd.

 ```sh
 $ CALL ga.timetree.range({start: 1491811200000, end: 1492189200000, create: true})
 ```

 Note the numbers in the query, Neo4j measures the time in milliseconds between the dates of 2017-04-10 to 2017-04-14 however the first number is actualy the time its been since the [Unix Epoch](https://en.wikipedia.org/wiki/Unix_time).

 ## References